 - Matthew’s also arrogant, and combined with how incredibly possessive he gets of Diana, he embodies a lot of the vampire tropes that I’ve grown tired of.
 I loved the scientist aspect of his character, and the way that modernity clashed with the Ancient and Mysterious Vampire trope.
 It’s a shame that this didn’t extend to his relationship with Diana.

 The book’s best feature in this case is the world-building.
 It’s a new take on the vampire mythos, as well as the magic mythos in general.
-In A Discovery of Witches, the supernatural and the scientific are not distinct, but rather science is used to understand their world the same way we use it to understand ours.
+In A Discovery of Witches by Deborah Harkness, the supernatural and the scientific are not distinct, but rather science is used to understand their world the same way we use it to understand ours.
 The book is heavy with genetics, biology, and evolutionary science.
 The premise here is that the three creatures (Witches, Vampires, and Daemons) and Humans are distantly related — the same way we are related to chimpanzees.
 Beyond that, I found the hierarchy within the supernatural world, as well as within each creature’s world, incredibly fascinating.
 I look forward to seeing it explored in the rest of the series!

 In my years of reading similar books, I’ve rarely come across this blend of magic and science, so I am very excited to see where it goes.
 If I’m honest, I’ve never quite read a book that has this aspect of evolution when it comes to magical creatures.
 For this alone, I’d recommend reading A Discovery of Witches.

 The second positive aspect is the room for character development that both Matthew and Diana have.
 For all her faults, Diana doesn’t sit back and accept Matthew’s possessiveness.
 She challenges him at every turn, and puts her foot down when it’s too much for her — a welcome change from the usual trope.
-She even goes so far as to call him out on his behavior a few times, or — gasp — make plans herself without consulting him.
+She even goes so far as to call him out on his behavior a few times, or make plans herself without consulting him.
 Matthew responds to this in a way that leaves me hopeful for later books.
 I want to see more of that, and I also want to see the two establish a balanced relationship dynamic going forward.

 Finally, some of the side characters really stood out to me.
 The vampires that come in later are a breath of fresh air compared to the main witch coven introduced early on, and some of the characters that come into play at the very end completely captivated me.
 Each have their own individual personality traits and they all bring something to the book, serving as much more than just a crutch for the main pair.
 Each back story that was revealed in bits and pieces only made me want to know more about them.
 I would go so far as to say I was sometimes more interested in the side characters than I was in Matthew and Diana, especially when they slipped into a will-they-won’t-they phase for part of the book.

-One thing to note: This book is not part of the young adult genre.
+Editor’s note: This book is not part of the young adult genre.
 It’s an adult book, and it contains certain themes and scenes that, while not sexually explicit, would not be suited for younger readers.